chasehuber/phase-4-project/README.md

-# Chat app
+# Dog Forum Application

-PupHub allows users to create an account, customize their profile, and create/reply to community threads about dogs.
+A forum commuminity for all breeds of dog owners and dog lovers.
+PupHub allows users to create an account, customize their profile, and create and reply to community discussions about anything related to dogs.

-# Chat app home page wireframe
+# PupHub homepage wireframe

 <img src="./assets/wireframe.png">